Raspberry-Pi-Car/Chassis/README.md

 ### Current Model

-The current model has only been tested with PLA and works great, once the model goes public, it can be clones and custom text emedded in the print to allow for cutoming naming, or for a class, numbering.
+The current model is made with OnShape, the goal is to soon release another model that uses Fusion360 to allow for more choices for individuals looking to customizing their own car.